 The Five Ten Anasazi LV is an all-around climbing shoe that is comfortable and exceptionally grippy - all while providing high performance.
-Though it has a flatter profile similar to the Evolv Kira, the Anasazi is more on par with technical shoes like the La Sportiva Miura - Women's.
 This model performs on vertical terrain where edging abilities and precision are essential and shine in providing all-day comfort and crack climbing prowess.
 Comfortable and not super aggressive in shape, they are a good candidate for long multi-pitch climbs as well.
-Their crack climbing comfort, and sticky, precise sole and toe box make the Anasazi our Top Pick for Crack Climbing and All-Day Comfort.
+Their crack climbing comfort, and sticky, precise sole and toe box make the Anasazi a great shoe for crack climbing.

 Five Ten Anasazi LV - Women's Review